 We teach Kid’s Hang Gliding all year!

 The Kid’s Hang Gliding Lesson is 3 hours long and starts with check-in (30 minutes prior to class time).
 Each class has no more than 5 students per instructor.
-The class begins with about 1 hour of ground school including a training video.
+The class begins with a ~30 minute ground school to learn the basics of hang gliding.

 After ground school, the kids proceed to the dunes via a scenic walkway.
 It’s about a 200 yard walk to the base of the dunes.
 Once they have climbed to the the top of the dunes, (the instructor carries the glider) they begin their solo hang gliding flights.
 The instructor is there to help.
 He/she will help the kids get into the harness, provide any last minute instructions, and help them launch.

 They will run into the wind, and depending on the wind conditions, they can travel anywhere from 30 to 100+ yards at 5 feet above the sand.
 Each trip down the dune is termed a “flight.”
 The standard beginner lesson includes 5 flights.
-At all times, 2 instructors will be tethered to the glider and will help guide the glider down the dune.
+At all times, 2 instructors will be controlling the glider, guiding the glider (and student participant) down the dune.